ulupo/giotto-ph/paper/paper.md

 Linux CentOS 7.9.2009 with kernel 5.4.92, equipped with two Intel® XEON® Gold 6248R (24 physical cores each) and a total of 128 GB of RAM.

-We present measures on the datasets of [@tbl:datasets] because they are publicly available, and they are used in publications [@Otter_2017;
+We present measures on the datasets of \autoref{tbl:datasets} because they are publicly available, and they are used in publications [@Otter_2017;
 @bauer2021ripser] describing established algorithms, making them a representative benchmark set and facilitating comparisons among competing